mpdcampbell/selfhosted-services/README.md

 - Each service has a corresponding subdomain registered at the DNS and Traefik routes each subdomain request to the correct service.
 - This allows traffic to *service.example.com* to access the service without opening the service external port on the network.
 - As well as convenience, Traefik handles security as all traffic is routed through middlewares where requests can be filtered and modified before they reach the service.
-- Main middlewares in this set up are http to https redirect, request rate limiter, a middleware applying range of http security headers and a middleware routing requests through authelia for two factor authentication.
+- Main middlewares in this set up are http to https redirect, request rate limiter, a middleware applying range of http security headers and a middleware routing requests through Authelia for two factor authentication.
 - A different http security header middleware is define for each service to allow future customisation.

 ### Authelia